10 Nov Calm Confidence — Helping Your Child Handle Homework Without Tears

 TL;DR

 You don’t need to do your child’s homework—you need to design the environment for it.
-Set a calm routine, teach process (not perfection), use online supports strategically, and
+Set a calm routine, teach process (not perfection), use online supports strategically, and model curiosity.
+Small systems beat constant supervision.

 Checklist: The “Low-Stress Homework Zone” Setup